What Breastfeeding Moms Need To Know About Calorie Intake

 When you are breastfeeding, your body needs extra energy to produce breast milk for your baby.
-Hence, you are generally recommended to take around 300 additional calories.
+Hence, for your calorie intake while breastfeeding, you are generally recommended to take around 300 additional calories.
 That being said, you might need even a higher calorie intake if you are a vegetarian, nursing more than one child, nursing while you are pregnant, or have other medical complications.
 Be sure to consult your doctor if you find yourself in these special circumstances.

 Would The Extra Calories Cause Weight Gain?

 With postnatal water retention and swelling, a common concern among breastfeeding moms is whether the extra calories would cause even more weight gain.
 The good news is, as long as you are eating healthy, the additional calories you take is not likely to increase your weight.
 The reason is that your body burns the extra calories when you are producing or feeding breast milk.